cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - eiie_cnn_with_weights_and_cash_bias.py does not perform so well, since it tries to learn the argmax function basically, but the concatenated cash bias is a big hindrance to that.
 This is not so grave, since this file was an initial POC for the deep RL EIIE CNN.
-- deep_rl_ eiie_cnn_with_weights_and_cash_bias.py: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
+- `deep_rl_ eiie_cnn_with_weights_and_cash_bias.py`: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
 In fact, it seems to prefer cash over assets most of the time.
 From a mathematical perspective, the cash bias was chosen to be 1. and when applying the softmax function with the other logits, it usually allocates the entire portfolio in cash.
-Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0)
+Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0) -`deep_rl_eiie_cnn_with_weights_and_trading_fees.py` did not show an improvement in preliminary test trials.
+In fact, it performed worse and it was not able to avoid larger drops.
+Qualitatively, the graph looked similar to the version without trading fees.
 - TODO